IvanStepanov99/MediTrack/README.md

 ## Disclaimer
 This application is an educational project created for academic purposes.
-It is **pharmacetual or medical service** and should not be used as a substitute for any professional medical advice.
+It is ** not a pharmacetual or medical service** and should not be used as a substitute for any professional medical advice.